rltyty/BBS24x7/README.md

 ![][2]

-## 1. Unattended login and User DB
+## 1. Unattended login and user information

 Use Tcl Expect script to login and rest on a specific discussion board.
-An user database file needs to provide as input.
+An user information file needs to provide as input.
 The format is:

 ```
 <number_of_users>